tsengia/SphinxTrainHelper/README.md

 This script is not created by the authors of Sphinx CMU or related software and assets.

+# Installation
+Sphinx Training Helper uses the ```arecord``` command during Readings Mode.
+Please ensure that ALSA is installed on your machine and configured properly in order to use Readings.

+The Sphinx CMU toolkit should be downloaded and installed on your machine.
+This includes: sphinxbase, pocketsphinx, and sphinx_train.

 # Instructions
 `
 Usage: trainer [OPTIONS] input_model output_model